Completed

 A kiss is just a kiss.

-This drama is set in 1949 during the prelude to the Chinese Communist Party's descent upon Shanghai the most strategic city in China at the time; which the nationalist Kuomintang had vowed to defend.
-The loss of Shanghai paved the way for the CCP to sweep into power and the rest is history.
+This drama is set in 1949 during the prelude to the Communist Party of China's descent upon Shanghai the most strategic city in China at the time; which the nationalist Kuomintang had vowed to defend.
+The loss of Shanghai paved the way for the CPC to sweep into power and the rest is history.
 Given this backdrop, it is no surprise that this drama is often mischaracterized as a spy thriller.
 And certainly while espionage is a prominent feature, it is not at all what this drama is really about.
 It is much more a slice of life drama that explores the social economic challenges and shifting political ideologies that affects friends, families and lovers at this great inflection point in modern Chinese history.

 I normally heartily dislike dramas set in tumultuous times like this because one cannot realistically expect happy outcomes.
 So I put this off for the longest time even though I am a huge fan of Chen Kun.
 But to my surprise, I enjoyed this drama almost from start to finish.
 The drama deftly avoids being melodramatic or maudlin by telling the story as a witty and intelligent dark comedy; effectively masking the sad, somewhat cynical undertone.
 I laughed my head off at the comical antics of the flighty widow who tries to turn back time with her first true love, a married man who is clumsily both tempted and terrified by her.
 It was only much later that it struck me what an ironic and cruel trick fate played on them and their families.
 Beyond Chen Kun, this drama is well cast with actors with excellent comedic timing.